 General writing support includes custom-designed writers’ block exercises, development of project milestone timelines, fact-checking, project-specific developmental editing, intensive cooperative editing, scientific and historical accuracy research.

 General writing support does NOT include prewritten reviews for a book’s release, agent-style review solicitation, agent-style representation, or full ghostwriting.

-- Lo Potter – E-mail for quote dependent on extent of project.
-Please e-mail me a brief (100 – 1000 words) pitch explaining your project and what your budget and timeline is for assistance.
+- Lo Potter – Please e-mail me a brief (100 – 1000 words) description of your project and what your budget and timeline. is for assistance.
 We’ll go from there.
-If I’m interested, I will see your project through to completion.
 If I don’t think I will have time to assist on your desired timeline, or I believe someone else on this list is a better fit for your needs, I will refer you to them immediately.
 As a note, I accept projects as a last resort and refer to others within the indie writing community first, particularly right now while I am behind on reviews.

 - MK Editing – One on One Coaching Available – See Website for Details

 - Caleb Jordan Schulz – Darkly whimsical creatures; Life-like Portraits